Fairchild Republic A-10 Thunderbolt II: Colors and markings

 An A-10 from the 343rd Tactical Fighter Wing prepares to drop Mark 82 bombs at the Yukon Command Training Site in 1988.

 Aircraft camouflage is used to make the A-10 more difficult to see as it flies low to the ground at subsonic speeds.
 Many types of paint schemes have been tried.
 These have included a "peanut scheme" of sand, yellow, and field drab; black and white colors for winter operations; and a tan, green, and brown mixed pattern.
 The most common Cold War-era scheme was the European I woodland camouflage, whose dark green, medium green, and dark gray was meant to blend in with the typical European forest terrain.
 It reflected the assumption that the threat from hostile fighter aircraft outweighed that from ground fire.
 After the 1991 Gulf War, the threat from ground fire was deemed more pressing than the air-to-air threat, leading to the "Compass Ghost" scheme with darker gray on top and a lighter gray on the underside of the aircraft.

 Many A-10s also had a false canopy painted in dark gray on the underside of the aircraft, just behind the gun.
 This form of automimicry is an attempt to confuse the enemy as to aircraft attitude and maneuver direction.
-Many A-10s feature nose art, such as shark mouth or warthog head features.
+Several A-10s feature nose art, such as shark mouth or warthog head features.